Onyekachukwu-Nweke/CloudGen-Coding-Assessment/README.md

 6. Create an output file (`outputs.tf`) to define any outputs you want to display after the infrastructure deployment.

-7. Create a server teraaform file (`server.tf`) in the project directory.
+7. Create a server terraform file (`server.tf`) in the project directory.
 This file will contain the AWS web server(ec2) and database(rds) resource definitions and their configurations.

+8. Create a secret terraform file (`secret.tfvars`) in the project directory.
+This file holds sensitive data and is not normally committed to a public repository.

+9. `nginx` file contains a modified version of nginx configuration that will serve the application

+10. `index.php` file contains the web application we are provisioning for the project.

+11. `userdata.tfpl` file is a user data script that will be used to configure the launch template that the Auto Scaling Group will use.

 ## Terraform Configuration